![]() deutsches Glossar |

 SHUNT ROUTE

-A locked route used for shunting
+A route governed by a shunting

 SIDING

-1) North American term for a track that is used for passing and overtaking trains.
+1) North American term for a loop

 train movements.